wwquen3568/simple-yt-downloader-gui/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request for any changes.

-## License 📄

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgments 🙌
+## Acknowledgments 🙏

-- `yt-dlp` for the core downloading functionality. 📥
+- `yt-dlp` for the core downloading functionality. 📅
 - `pygame` for audio playback. 🎧
 - `PySide6` for the beautiful GUI framework. 💻

 ---

 Happy Downloading! 🎉